bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 #### Error Handling
 Faults or Exceptions that occur during a state transition automatically continue with the matching error state transition.
 These use the type of fault instead of a state constant.
+For example:

 		when Out-Of-Memory! :: P p -> P?
 		..

-Should a `Out-Of-Memory!` error occur the process `p` does not continue with any state what indicates the termination of the process.
+Should a `Out-Of-Memory!` error occur the process `p` does not continue (`..`) with any state what indicates the termination of the process.
 The optional type `P?` indicates on type level that this might be the outcome of the transition.

-Error handlers make it easy to model robust enduring self-repairing processes or fragile daemons with task specific tear-down behaviour.
+Error handlers make it easy to model robust enduring and self-repairing processes or fragile daemons with task specific tear-down behaviour.

-For a generic error handling the actual `error` can be passed to the state transition by adding it as an extra argument.
+For a generic error handling the actual `error` could also be passed to the state transition by adding it as an extra argument.

 		when _! :: P p -> E! error -> P?

+Any error `_!` is handled by the `when` transition that might result in a successor state `P?` or _nothing_ depending on the actual `error`.

 #### IO-Devices
-In a system build out of processes and channels input devices like keyboards, mouses become become endpoints that feed data into a particular channel.
+In a system build out of processes and channels input devices like a mouse or a keyboard become endpoints (processes) that feed data into a particular channels.
-Output devices like a monitor is a endpoint that consumes a _screen data_ channel and so forth.
-From the point of view of a program given through processes there are just channels to talk to the _outside world_.
+Sockets become types of channels and so forth.
+From the point of view of a program given through processes there are just channels and streams to effect the _outside world_.

 ## Modules _(Artefacts)_